 - You’re comfortable with some exposure to market performance for potential growth.

-When to Choose an Annuity vs Annuity
+When to Choose an Annuity vs IUL

 An annuity vs an IUL is better suited to you if: